 Reasons to bring a claim for Group B streptococcus medical negligence

 If you received a positive test for GBS, you and your baby should have been considered for additional treatment.
-You may be able to bring a claim for negligent treatment in the following circumstances:
+You may be able to bring a birth injury claim for negligent treatment in the following circumstances:

 - no additional treatment was recommended for GBS